Pratham-mehta/OptimizedEfficientNets/README.md

-# Profiling Efficientnet on Cifar100 and Food101
+# Profiling EfficientNets on Multi-GPU Systems

 This project involves evaluation and profiling of the training of EfficientNet B0, B3 and B5 models on 1,2 and 4 GPUs using the Cifar100 and Food101 dataset.
 The aim is to understand the computational resource utilization, identify bottlenecks, and optimize model efficiency across different GPU configurations.